sandwwraith/baneks/README.md

 #Baneks

-Print a banek from http://baneks.ru to your console
+Print a anecdote category 'B' from http://baneks.ru to your console

 Usage: